Tech901/web-programming-precourse/PreCourse-Exercise.md

 # Web Programming Pre-Course Exercise

-This tutorial is intended to briefly introduce users to html/css and guide users on how to complete the Into To HMTL Code Introductory Exercise.
+This exercise is **required** for admission to the Tech901 Web Programming Course.
+This exercise does not presume or require any prior coding knowledge, it will simply help our team test your natural ability to succeed as a developer and introduce you to web programming.
 It is not, however, a fully-complete tutorial on the HTML/CSS languages.
 We have pulled together all the information you need in this document.

 No coding knowledge is needed to successfully complete this challenge, but these topics and others will be covered in more detail throughout the span of this course.
-You will be expected to learn languages at a deeper level during the Web Programming class, but for now we’ll keep it simple.
+You will be expected to learn languages at a deeper level during the Web Programming Course.
 There is no reason for you not to succeed with this challenge, even if you are a complete beginner, if you follow this guide.

+If you get stuck at any point feel free to reach out to our [Web Support Team](websupport@tech901.org) for assistance.
+We can usually get back to your withing 1 business day.

 **You can do this!**